 In this sense, you can pay off a property that is in a family member you trust’s name.
 You will never own it but with the right instruction from your end, you can tell your family member to manage the property in the same way as you would and produce an investment for your family.

 Buy a cheap home

 Finally, there is always the option to just buy a home that is valued under £40,000.
-There is no stamp duty and land tax that should be paid for this band of home value.
+There is no stamp duty that should be paid for this band of home value.
 However, your options will be limited especially in a big city like London with a budget this small.

 What you could do to bring the value of a property over the £40,000 mark is buy it for under £40,000, pay no stamp duty then add value to the property by doing a renovation or adding rooms to the premises.

 Over time, you can increase the rental income on this buy to let well over what the expected yield would be for a £40,000 property, even though you paid no SDLT.